the-turing-way/the-turing-way/open_science.md

 If you're not sure how to start here's a few other ways you can go about it such as finding an open issue to tackle or asking if you can help write a new feature.

 A common misconception about contributing to open source is that you need to contribute code.
 In fact, it’s often the other parts of a project that are most neglected or overlooked.
 You’ll do the project a huge favour by offering to pitch in with these types of contributions!
+You could:

 - Review code on other people’s submissions
 - Write and improve the project’s documentation
 - Curate a folder of examples showing how the project is used
-- Answer questions about the project on e.g., Stack Overflow (like this Postgres example) or Reddit
+- Answer questions about the project on e.g., Stack Overflow
 - Keep things organized, e.g. on GitHub by
   - Linking to duplicate issues
   - Suggesting new issue labels
   - Going through open issues and suggesting closing old ones
   - Ask clarifying questions on recently opened issues to move the discussion forward

 ## Open Access